Slow But Sure Rabbit Snails

 Since they come in so many sizes, it is only logical that they also display a vast number of colors & patterns.
 Seriously, they are beautiful! (other snails may be a bit jealous) Rabbit snails are well known for their fantastic spectrum of colors:

 - Golden yellow – (this little fella is so majestic, you just have to love him)

 Along with that, they have some great shell patterns such as stripes and dots.
 Their shells are long and spiral and will look great in combination with other factors.

 As soon as you introduce them to their new warm home, they will start running around looking for food.
 Rabbit snails are known to be food lovers, and they will eat a bunch.
 However, they are not picky eaters – they will accept a lot of traditional aquarium foods and won’t give you too much trouble when it comes to that.
-Here’s some of the food you can give them:

 - Fish Flakes